 The benefits of developing a trading plan

 All financial markets can be erratic.
-It has experienced significant fluctuations in business cycles, inflation, and interest rates, along with economic recessions throughout the past century.
+It has experienced significant fluctuations in business cycles, inflation, interest rates, and economic recessions throughout the past century.
 The 1990s experienced a surge of growth due to the bull market pushing the Dow Jones industrial average (DIJA) up 300 percent.
-Low-interest rates and inflation accompanied this economic growth.
-During this time, an extraordinary number of Internet-based technology firms were created due to the increased popularity of online commerce and other computer-reliant businesses.
+Low interest rates and inflation accompanied this economic growth.
+Many Internet-based technology firms were created during this time due to the increased popularity of online commerce and other computer-reliant businesses.
 This growth was rapid, and a downturn occurred just as fast.
 Between 2000 and 2002, the DIJA dropped 38 percent, triggering a massive sell-off of technology stocks, which kept indexes in a depressed state well into the middle of 2001.
 Large-scale corporate accounting scandals contributed to the downturn.
-Then in the fall of 2001, the United States suffered a catastrophic terrorist attack that sent the nation into a high level of uncertainty and further weakened the market’s strength.
+Then, in the fall of 2001, the United States suffered a catastrophic terrorist attack that sent the nation into a high level of uncertainty and further weakened the market’s strength.

 Read More: